-Note that you should use setUpWindowProperties() to set window properties instead of VkComponent::afterRealizeHook() as described in void setClassHint(const char className)

-"Displaying and Hiding Components" on page 22.
+Note that you should use setUpWindowProperties() to set window properties instead of VkComponent::afterRealizeHook() as described in "Displaying and Hiding Components" on page 19.
 The difference between the two is that setUpWindowProperties() is guaranteed to be called before the window manager is notified of the window's existence.
 Because of race conditions, this might not be true of afterRealizeHook().